14th Street Limited: Route Implication

-In December 2017, WMATA announced that route 59 will begin service on January 8, 2018.
-The new route 59 will operate between Takoma station and Federal Triangle station along the 14th Street corridor making limited stops every 15 minutes during weekday rush hours only between 6:30-9:30 AM and 3:45-7:00 PM.
+In December 2017, WMATA announced that route 59 would begin service on January 8, 2018.
+The new route 59 will operate between Takoma station and Federal Triangle station along the 14th Street corridor, making limited stops every 15 minutes during weekday rush hours only between 6:30 and 9:30 AM and 3:45-7:00 PM.
 Route 59 will enhance route capacity and also improve service frequencies at stops served by the limited-stop bus.

-In the process of the new route 59, route 52 was extended to Southwest Waterfront discontinuing service along D street, route 53 was discontinued and replaced by route 54, and route 54 was shorten to Metro Center with Federal Triangle service replaced by route 59.
+In the process of the new route 59, route 52 was extended to Southwest Waterfront, discontinuing service along D street, route 53 was discontinued and replaced by route 54, and route 54 was shorten to Metro Center, with Federal Triangle service replaced by route 59.
 All the changes happened on December 17, 2017, while route 59 began service on January 8, 2018.

-The launch of route 59 was met with positives from 14th street residents, council members, and riders on its first day.
-DC Mayor Muriel Bowser held a press conference with riders following the inaugural ride from Takoma station.
-After Mayor Bowser ride, she stated;
+The launch of Route 59 was met with positive feedback from 14th Street residents, council members, and riders on its first day.
+DC Mayor Muriel Bowser held a press conference with riders following the inaugural ride from Takoma Station.
+After Mayor Bowser's ride, she stated;

 Safe and reliable public transportation makes it easier for residents to get to work, school, and beyond.
 The 14th Street corridor has seen substantial economic development and growth, making it one of the most heavily traveled corridors in the District.
 As the District continues to grow, we're going to continue finding ways to make it easier for our residents to share in our prosperity.

 The route was successful on its first day and helped out routes 52 and 54 from overcrowding and delays.

 Changes

-In 2019 during WMATA's FY2021 year, WMATA proposed to give route 59 daily service in order to replace route 54.
+In 2019, during WMATA's FY2021 year, WMATA proposed to give route 59 daily service in order to replace route 54.
 Route 59 will operate every 8 minutes during peak hours and during the same span as route 54 during off peak hours and weekends.
 However, the route will become a local route between 14th and Colorado and Takoma station serving all stops in between the two points.

 This was due to the following reasons: